Lesterpaintstheworld/terminal-velocity/story/act1/chapter1/scene1.md

 # Scene 1: The Presentation
+# Setting: UBC Introduction Auditorium, a sleek, high-tech venue filled with industry leaders and curious students.

 *Setting: UBC Introduction Auditorium, a sleek, high-tech venue filled with industry leaders and curious students.
 The atmosphere is charged with anticipation.*